-Access Procedures for Non-Custodial Parents: As required by M.G.L. c.71, s.34H, a non-custodial parent may have access to the student record in accordance with the following provisions. - (a) A non-custodial parent is eligible to obtain access to the student record unless: - 1.
-The parent has been denied legal custody based on a threat to the safety of the student or to the custodial parent, or - 2.
-The parent has been denied visitation or has been ordered to supervised visitation, or - 3.
-The parent's access to the student or to the custodial parent has been restricted by a temporary or permanent protective order, unless the protective order (or any subsequent order modifying the protective order) specifically allows access to the information contained in the student record. - 4.
-There is an order of a probate and family court judge which prohibits the distribution of student records to the parent. - (b) The school shall place in the student's record documents indicating that a non-custodial parent's access to the student's record is limited or restricted pursuant to 603 CMR 23.07(5)(a). - (b) (c) In order to obtain access, the non-custodial parent must submit a written request for the student record to the high school Principal annually.
-The initial request must include the following: - 1.
-A certified copy of the court order or judgment relative to the custody of the student that either indicates that the requesting parent is eligible to receive access as set forth in 603 CMR 23.07(5)(a), or a certified copy of a court order specifically ordering that the student records be made available to the non-custodial parent, and - 2.
-An affidavit from the non-custodial parent that said court order or judgment remain in effect and that there is no temporary or permanent order restricting access to the custodial parent or any child in the custodial parent's custody. - (d) Upon receipt of the request the school must immediately notify the custodial parent by certified and first-class mail, in English and the primary language of the custodial parent, that it will provide the non-custodial parent with access after 21 days, unless the custodial parent provides the principal with documentation that the non-custodial parent is not eligible to obtain access as set forth in 603 CMR 23.07 (5)(a).
+Access Procedures for Non-Custodial Parents: As required by M.G.L. c.71, s.34H, a non-custodial parent may have access to the student record in accordance with the following provisions.

+(a) A non-custodial parent is eligible to obtain access to the student record unless:

+1. The parent has been denied legal custody based on a threat to the safety of the student or to the custodial parent, or

+2. The parent has been denied visitation or has been ordered to supervised visitation, or

+3. The parent's access to the student or to the custodial parent has been restricted by a temporary or permanent protective order, unless the protective order (or any subsequent order modifying the protective order) specifically allows access to the information contained in the student record.

+4. There is an order of a probate and family court judge which prohibits the distribution of student records to the parent.

+(b) The school shall place in the student's record documents indicating that a non-custodial parent's access to the student's record is limited or restricted pursuant to 603 CMR 23.07(5)(a).

+(c) In order to obtain access, the non-custodial parent must submit a written request for the student record to the high school Principal annually.
+The initial request must include the following:

+(d) Upon receipt of the request the school must immediately notify the custodial parent by certified and first-class mail, in English and the primary language of the custodial parent, that it will provide the non-custodial parent with access after 21 days, unless the custodial parent provides the principal with documentation that the non-custodial parent is not eligible to obtain access as set forth in 603 CMR 23.07 (5)(a).

-- (e) The school must delete all electronic and postal address and telephone number information relating to either work or home locations of the custodial parent from student records provided to non-custodial parents.
-In addition, such records must be marked to indicate that they shall not be used to enroll the student in another school. - (f) Upon receipt of a court order that prohibits the distribution of information pursuant to G.L. c.
-71, §34H, the school shall notify the non-custodial parent that it shall cease to provide access to the student record to the non-custodial parent. - (b) The non-custodial parent must submit a written request for a access each year stating that said parent continues to be entitled to unsupervised visitation with the student and is eligible to obtain access as set forth in 603 CMR 23.07(5)(a). - (e) Upon receipt of the request (initial and annual) the school must immediately notify the custodial parent by certified and first class mail, in English and the primary language of the custodial parent, that it will provide the non-custodial parent with access after 21 days, unless the custodial parent provides the Principal with documentation that the non-custodial parent is not eligible to obtain access as set forth in 603 CMR 23.07(5)(a). - (e) The school must delete the address and telephone number of the student and custodial parent from student records provided to non-custodial parents.
-In addition, such records must be marked to indicate that they shall not be used to enroll the student in another school. - (f) Upon receipt of a court order which prohibits the distribution of information pursuant to M.G.L. e.71, s.34H, the school shall notify the non-custodial parent that it shall cease to provide access to the student record to the non-custodial parent.
+(e) The school must delete all electronic and postal address and telephone number information relating to either work or home locations of the custodial parent from student records provided to non-custodial parents.
+In addition, such records must be marked to indicate that they shall not be used to enroll the student in another school.

+(f) Upon receipt of a court order that prohibits the distribution of information pursuant to G.L. c.
+71, §34H, the school shall notify the non-custodial parent that it shall cease to provide access to the student record to the non-custodial parent.